Best Construction Collaboration & Project Management Software Tools

 - High degree of customization

-- Easy commenting, easy to stay in the loop for all team members
+- Easy commenting, making it easy for all team members to stay in the loop

 - Great collaboration tool capable of connecting people from all over the world